Global and Local Gauge Symmetry in the "Tetrahedron Model": Part II

 Invariance" of space and time (Special Relativity), in which the

-co-varying and flexible dimensions form a "local symmetry current"
+co-varying and flexible dimensions form a "local symmetry

-simultaneously protecting the invariance of electric charge,
+current" simultaneously protecting the invariance of electric

-velocity c, Einstein's "Interval", and causality.
-Invariance of
+charge, velocity c, Einstein's "Interval", and causality.

-charge-carrying particles - serving charge and symmetry
+of massive charge-carrying particles - serving charge and

-conservation.
-Example: magnetic forces ensure the electrical
+symmetry conservation.
+Example: magnetic forces ensure the

-invariance of electric charge.
+maintaining the invariance of electric charge.

 All electrical charges are the same in magnitude (charge invariance), a global symmetry within the electromagnetic force required by charge conservation and "Noether's Theorem".
 In atomic matter, charge invariance requires the existence of magnetic forces (the "local symmetry current"), to achieve electrical neutrality, while simultaneously balancing the energy accounts of electric charges in relative motion - such that energy is conserved but without changing the invariant value of the electric charge.
 The electrical neutrality of cold, "ground state" atomic matter is the evidence of the local symmetry state, achieved despite the relative (rather than absolute) motion of electrical charges (orbital electrons) - thanks to the compensatory action of magnetic force fields.
 The electromagnetic force provides a paradigm of global-local gauge symmetries for the other forces - either by similarity or contrast.